NYSE: CLOSED

 The Investment Thesis for P2 Gold Inc.

-• Watch the third quarter 2026 resource update as the primary signal of whether Lucky Strike's scale is formally reflected in the project's total gold and copper inventory.
+• The third quarter 2026 resource update is the primary near-term signal of whether Lucky Strike's scale is formally reflected in Gabbs' total gold and copper inventory.
+A larger resource would directly support the production and value figures expected in the feasibility study.

-• Consider the no-royalty structure at Gabbs as a financial advantage, since no portion of future revenue is pre-committed to a third party before production financing is arranged.
+• The no-royalty structure at Gabbs represents a tangible financial advantage.
+No portion of future revenue is pre-committed to a third party, which preserves optionality when arranging production financing and gives the company negotiating leverage with equity and debt providers.

 TL;DR